-Our Sworn University Police Officers are required to complete the same police academies and annual training as their municipal counterparts.
+Our University police officers are required to complete the same police academies and annual training as their municipal counterparts.
 This training has been approved and authorized by the State of New Jersey Division of Criminal Justice Police Training Commission.
-Our campus police are unarmed, yet have all qualified with a firearm while at the police academy.
-Officers also are required to attend mandatory in-service training throughout the year to enable them to perform more efficiently and more safely.
-Our Patrol division is comprised of an Administrative Captain and Patrol Captain, Lieutenants, Sergeants and Corporals.
+Our University police officers who are unarmed on a daily basis have access to a rifle in two limited situations, an active shooter incident or when there is someone brandishing a firearm on campus.
+All police officers have qualified with a firearm while at the police academy and are required to attend mandatory in-service firearms training throughout the year to enable them to perform more efficiently and more safely.
+Our patrol division is comprised of a patrol captain, lieutenants, sergeants, corporals and patrol officers.

 Our Department works closely with the Princeton Police Department (PPD), West Windsor Police Department and the Plainsboro Police Department due to the fact that we have concurrent police jurisdiction over those geographic areas of the Princeton University campus and its vicinity which fall within the political subdivision of the Town of Princeton, West Windsor Township and the Township of Plainsboro.
 Each department is committed to working together, keeping each other apprised of important information about crimes and crimes trends and to finding opportunities to train together.

 We rely on our relationships for support on a variety levels.
 Additionally, Officers from the municipality often work at events on the Princeton University campus.
 In addition to sharing critical information, DPS is in direct contact with the Princeton police 911 center.
 This arrangement gives us immediate access to aid and support from the PPD.
 All callers who dial 911 utilizing a non-University wired telephone service or any wireless phone service provider will automatically be routed through the state approved 9-1-1 Switched Telephone Network and terminate at the appropriate state approved PSAP.